sttrayno/ACI-Ansible-Guide/README.md

 ### Running a playbook

-Now all thats left to do is run the playbook, this can be done using the `ansible-playbook` command from the bash prompt.
+Now all thats left to do is run the playbook, this can be done using the `ansible-playbook` command from the bash prompt and specify the playbook you want to run.
+One thing you must do is specify the inventory file for Ansible to use with the -i argument.
+Like so:

 ```bash
 ansible-playbook playbooks/tenants.yaml -i inventory/host.yaml
 ```
+You should be able to see the tenants being created in the ACI GUI.

 ![](./images/tenant-create.gif)